icerpc/icerpc-docs/pages/docs/icerpc-for-ice-users/rpc-core/endpoint.md

 ## Server address

 An endpoint is called a server address in IceRPC.
-An endpoint (server address) is the address of an object adapter (renamed server with IceRPC) that accepts connections.
+An endpoint (server address) is the address of an object adapter (server with IceRPC) that accepts connections.

 ## String syntax